bhupen-git/phage-lifecycle-classification/index.md

 ![Phage cover](assets/images/phage-bacteriophage-main.jpg)
 # 🧬 Phage Lifecycle Classification

-Welcome to my data science project exploring bacteriophage life cycles using machine learning.
+Welcome to my data science project exploring bacteriophage life cycles using Large Language Models and machine learning.
+This project was part of the Phagos x AWS hackathon held on the 14th and the 15th of May 2025 (https://hackathon.phagos.org/).

 ## 📘 Project Notebook